Assessment Arrangements Toolkit

 What is the assessment arrangements toolkit and how can it help me?

-The Assessment Arrangements (AA) Toolkit helps you use effective practice in providing assessment arrangements in internal and external assessments.
-It is aimed at staff within a school, college or training provider who deliver NQ assessment arrangements.
-It will help your centre with gathering evidence for, and verifying, assessment arrangement requests.
+It is aimed at all school staff who deliver national qualifications.
+It will help your school with gathering evidence for, and verifying, assessment arrangement requests.

-The toolkit provides you with examples and templates that you can use or adapt for your centre’s needs.
-Please note these are working documents from centres.
-We provide them as they are (with alterations for data confidentiality and to ensure content fits with current SQA guidance), so please be aware that they might not meet our accessibility requirements.
+In the toolkit you will find examples and templates that you can use or adapt for your school’s needs.
+Please note that these are working documents from schools.
+Many of the templates and examples are working documents and we’ve made minimal changes (for example to ensure confidentiality).
+Please be aware that these documents might not meet our accessibility requirements.

 The stages of assessment arrangements

-This toolkit will take you through the following stages of assessment arrangements:
+This toolkit will take you through the following stages of Assessment Arrangements:

-- Identifying the learner’s assessment needs
+- Identifying the learner’s difficulty

 - Determining appropriate arrangements